lukejohnsen/tech-blog/README.md

 # Tech Blog Backend

 ## Description
-This E-Commerce back end was made in order to show my newly-learned skills with the Model-View-Controller design pattern.
+This Tech Blog was made in order to show my newly-learned skills with the Model-View-Controller design pattern.

 ## Table of Contents (Optional)
 * [Installation](#installation)